 Carbon monoxide detectors use several different types of technology to trigger an alarm including:

-- Biomimetic sensors—gel changes color when it senses carbon monoxide.
+- Biomimetic sensors—gel changes color when it senses high levels of carbon monoxide.

-- Metal oxide semiconductors—a silica chip detects carbon monoxide
+- Metal oxide semiconductors—a silica chip detects co levels

 - Electrochemical sensors—a chemical solution detects changes in the electrical currents which are spurred by carbon monoxide.

 What should you look for in a carbon monoxide detector?

 Carbon monoxide detectors are a relatively low-cost investment for your family’s safety and prices vary depending on the style and features.
 Basic battery-operated models start around $12 and go up to about $50.
 Models that combine a smoke detector and a CO alarm in one unit range between $40-80, with some models (particularly those for hearing impaired people that also flash lights with an alarm) reaching $100 and more.

 Battery-operated CO detectors are typically installed once and left there indefinitely.
 Plug-in carbon monoxide detectors, on the other hand, plug into any electrical outlet and allow you to move them from room to room or take them with you if you move.
 Plug-in carbon monoxide detectors should also have a battery backups so they still work if you should lose power.